 RS-FEC

-The GTM Architecture has hardened KP4 FEC support for Both transmitter and receiver.
-It is always enabled for PAM4 mode but can be bypassed when using the NRZ mode.
+The GTM Architecture has hardened KP4 FEC support for both transmitter and receiver.
+It is always enabled, by default, for PAM4 mode but can also be bypassed.
+KP4 can not be used with NRZ mode and is always bypassed.